Akira Kurosawa: Two epics (1978–1986)

 The international success of Kagemusha allowed Kurosawa to proceed with his next project, Ran, another epic in a similar vein.
-The script, partly based on William Shakespeare's King Lear, depicted a ruthless, bloodthirsty daimyō (warlord), played by Tatsuya Nakadai, who, after foolishly banishing his one loyal son, surrenders his kingdom to his other two sons, who then betray him, thus plunging the entire kingdom into war.
+The script, partly based on Shakespeare's King Lear, depicted a ruthless, bloodthirsty daimyō (warlord), played by Tatsuya Nakadai, who, after foolishly banishing his one loyal son, surrenders his kingdom to his other two sons, who then betray him, thus plunging the entire kingdom into war.
 As Japanese studios still felt wary about producing another film that would rank among the most expensive ever made in the country, international help was again needed.
 This time it came from French producer Serge Silberman, who had produced Luis Buñuel's final movies.
 Filming did not begin until December 1983 and lasted more than a year.
 In January 1985, production of Ran was halted as Kurosawa's 64-year-old wife Yōko fell ill.
 She died on February 1.
 Kurosawa returned to finish his film and Ran premiered at the Tokyo Film Festival on May 31, with a wide release the next day.
 The film was a moderate financial success in Japan, but a larger one abroad and, as he had done with Kagemusha, Kurosawa embarked on a trip to Europe and America, where he attended the film's premieres in September and October.